-Schools identified to phase out their magnet status in SY 2013-14, will be notified by September 1, 2013, with official elimination occurring by June 30, 2014.
+Schools identified to phase out their magnet status in SY 2013-14, will be notified by January 1, 2014, with official elimination occurring by June 30, 2014.
 Schools identified throughout SY 2014-15 to phase out their magnet status in SY 2014-15, if any, will be notified by September 1, 2014, with official elimination occurring by June 30, 2015.
 In some cases, former magnet programs may continue to operate through USP funding (if they meet other USP objectives) or through other funding (if they meet other TUSD objectives), all subject to funding availability.

-The following magnets, have been identified to phase out their magnet status in SY 2013-14.
+The following magnets have been identified for phase out in SY 2013-14.
 (See Attachment C: Chart of Magnet Changes).
 Considerations included: past record of integrating and future potential for integration, duplication with other magnets, or non-existent or nonviable themes or programs.